cecanelo/uncertainty_quantification/README.md

 ## Academic Context

-This work was developed as part of a Master's thesis in Data Analytics at Stiftung Universität Hildesheim, under the supervision of Prof. Dr. Dr. Lars Schmidt-Thieme.
+This work was developed as part of a Master's thesis in Data Analytics at Stiftung Universität Hildesheim, under the supervision of Prof. Dr. Dr. Lars Schmidt-Thieme, Ibram Abdelmalak and Jan Schnitker.

 ---